 The cost for taking the civic integration exam is EUR 150.
 You can prepare yourself for the exam by purchasing the self-study pack available at any Dutch representation.
 A digital registration form has to be filed in order to register for the civic integration examination abroad.
 The result of the exam will be available within 8 weeks and it will be sent to you via email, through a PDF file you can later attach to your application for the MVV.

 In case you fail to pass the civic integration exam, you will have to register again and pay the costs one more time.
 The civic integration examination is valid for one year, since the date when it was issued.
 If you do not apply for MVV within this year, you have to take the examination again.
 Our experts in immigration in the Netherlands can give you extensive details about the procedure of civic integration examination.

 Any foreigner who wants to immigrate to the Netherlands needs to have basic knowledge about the Dutch customs and legislation.
 The civic integration exam is aimed at ensuring migrants have a basic understanding of Dutch language and culture.
 There are five sections within the civic integration exam.

 • Reading competence;

 • Listening competence;

 There are also two levels of examinations of migrants to the Netherlands.
 Newcomers are tested on all the five sections at an A2 level.
 Those who have been living in the Netherlands for a while are allowed to take the civic integration exam at an A1 level.
 You can find out if you are considered a newcomer or not at the municipality where you have registered after arriving in the Netherlands.

-We kindly invite you to contact our specialists in Dutch immigration if you need help in preparing for the civic integration exam.
+We kindly invite you to contact our immigration lawyer in Netherlands if you need help in preparing for the civic integration exam.